The Pros and Cons of Accountable Care Organizations

-The health care system is undergoing constant change and there are always new technologies being introduced to increase efficiency for physicians and to improve medical care for patients.
+Our healthcare system is undergoing constant change and there are always new technologies being introduced to increase efficiency for physicians and to improve medical care for patients.

 This innovation and creativity is a good thing.
-New software and hardware as well as diagnostic, screening and billing technologies promote healthy competition and make the medical field better.
+New software and hardware, as well as diagnostic, screening, and billing technologies promote healthy competition and make the medical field better.
 These technologies also increase efficiency and cost control while providing value for both patients and health care practices.
 After all, no industry ever improved by remaining stagnant.

 Any successful accountable care organization has three key needs.